PabloIbannez/VLMP/docs/ModelExtensions.rst

 	  - Number of points in y direction
 	  - int
 	  -
-	* - helixRadius
+	* - nTurns
-	  - Radius of the helix
+	  - Number of turns in the helix
-	  - float
+	  - int
 	  -
-	* - helixPitch
-	  - Pitch of the helix
-	  - float
-	  -
-	* - K
-	  - Spring constant for boundary conditions
-	  - float
-	  -
 	* - nx
 	  - Number of points in x direction
 	  - int
-	  -
-	* - nPointsHelix
-	  - Number of points to discretize the helix
-	  - int
-	  -
-	* - eps
-	  - Helix handedness (1 for right-handed, -1 for left-handed)
-	  - float
 	  -
 .. list-table:: Optional Selections
 	:header-rows: 1